criteo/loop/README.md

 ##### startSbt(options)

 Starts a resident sbt build.
-This task return an sbt session that you can use to run further sbt commands.
+This task returns an sbt session that you can use to run further sbt commands.
 The main advantage of using this instead of the `run` task to run sbt directly, is that the sbt session is kept alive so running the sbt commands is then way faster.
-Espeacially for `scalac` commands.
+Especially for `scalac` commands.

 Options:

-- `name`: _String_, the task label in th UI.
+- `name`: _String_, the task label in the UI.
 - `sh`: _String_, the shell command to fork (requires Linux, MacOS, or running on Cygwin).
 - `command`: _Array of String_, the command + options to fork (if not using sh).
 - `cwd`: _String_, the current directory for the task.
 - `env`: _Object_, the environment for the task.
 - `watch`: _String or Array of String_, the file patterns to watch.

-The returned sbt session allow top create more sbt tasks using `run` with these options:
+The returned sbt session allows can then create more sbt tasks using `run` with these options:

-- `name`: _String_, the task label in th UI.
+- `name`: _String_, the task label in the UI.
 - `command`: _String_, the sbt command to run.

 ##### webpackWatch(options)

-Start webpack in watch mode in the background.
-The task will then just check that the last webpack run was successful before continuing. _It is way faster than running webpack from scratch each time, but can occasionally miss a webpack build failure because of the lack or real synchronization between the 2 processes._
+Starts webpack in watch mode in the background.
+The task will then just check that the last webpack run was successful before continuing. _It is way faster than running webpack from scratch each time, but can occasionally miss a webpack build failure because of the lack of real synchronization between the two processes._

-By default the command used is `webpack --watch --json`, you can customize it but it need to output its result in JSON, and to be run in watch mode of course.
+By default the command used is `webpack --watch --json`.
+You can customize it, but it must output its result in JSON and it must be run in watch mode of course.

 - `sh`: _String_, the shell command to fork (requires Linux, MacOS, or running on Cygwin).
 - `command`: _Array of String_, the command + options to fork (if not using sh).